When to Stop Testing? Testing Exit Criteria Decision

 • All Scenarios covered.

-Should you stop here?
+Should we stop here?

-Not really due to below reasons:
+Not really, due to the following reasons:

 • All Scenarios are executed only once.